m4r35n357/VisualOptimizers/README.md

 3 | Number of dimensions
 4 | Number of search agents
 5 | Number of iterations
-6 | Optional Nelder-Mead convergence step (0 for no, 1 for yes)
+6 | Optional Nelder-Mead convergence step (0 for no, 1 for yes) - ignored for GL
 7 | Lower limit
 8 | Upper limit

 Examples
 ```
 ./whale-ackley-std 3 0 3 50 100 0 -5 5
+./whale-ackley-std 3 0 3 50 100 1 -5 5
 ./whale-ackley-gl 3 0 3 50 100 0 -5 5
 ```